petersn/autosat/README.md

 The next step is to convert this lookup-table into CNF clauses to implement the given functionality.
 To do this, the lookup-table is converted into a set cover instance (where each possible input/output pair to rule out is an element of the set, and each clause is a subset that rules out some input/output pairs), which is solved either heuristically or via integer linear programming if it's small enough.
 The solution is written to a persistent cache automatically, so the decorator should be fast on future invocations.
-This technique is tractible if the number of input + output bits of a decorated function is at most about 18ish.
+This technique is tractable if the number of input + output bits of a decorated function is at most about 18ish.

 You can also declare that some inputs to a function should be completely ruled out: